American science fiction writer

 According to Wikipedia,

 Kim Stanley Robinson is an American writer of science fiction.
-He has published twenty-two novels and numerous short stories and is best known for his Mars trilogy.
+He has published 22 novels and numerous short stories and is best known for his Mars trilogy.
 His work has been translated into 24 languages.
 Many of his novels and stories have ecological, cultural, and political themes and feature scientists as heroes.
 Robinson has won numerous awards, including the Hugo Award for Best Novel, the Nebula Award for Best Novel and the World Fantasy Award.
-Robinson's work has been labeled by The Atlantic as "the gold-standard of realistic, and highly literary, science-fiction writing."
+The Atlantic has called Robinson's work "the gold standard of realistic, and highly literary, science-fiction writing."
 According to an article in The New Yorker, Robinson is "generally acknowledged as one of the greatest living science-fiction writers."

 Kim Stanley Robinson is affiliated with the following schools:

-Kim Stanley Robinson is most known for their academic work in the field of literature.
+Kim Stanley Robinson is most known for their academic work in the field of communications.
 They are also known for their academic work in the fields of

 Kim Stanley Robinson has made the following academic contributions: